jocowijaya/DVDStore/README.md

     <b>IMPORTANT</b>: Make sure you already download the Derby Database folder.

-    If not, you can download it via http://db.apache.org/derby/releases/release-10.6.2.1.html
+    If not, you can download it on http://db.apache.org/derby/releases/release-10.6.2.1.html

    8.1 Find <b>startNetworkServer.bat</b> in the path